holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ## Inputs

-In Panel the objects that can provide you with input values from users are called *widgets*.
+In Panel the objects that can accept user inputs are called *widgets*.

 Panel provides widgets similar to the ones you know from Streamlit and some unique ones in addition.